jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 ## Portal To Another Window

-Since portals can be created with any valid DOM element we can also use them to transport part of our apllication to a whole new browser window.
+Since portals can be created with any valid DOM element, we can also use them to transport part of our application to a whole new browser window.
 Credit to David Gilbertson for pointing this out in this [article](https://hackernoon.com/using-a-react-16-portal-to-do-something-cool-2a2d627b0202).
 I strongly suggest you read for a nice breakdown of what's happening.

-So when I first read that you could use a portal to render into a new window I couldn't think of a usecase in which it would make sense.
+So when I first read that you could use a portal to render into a new window I couldn't think of a use case in which it would make sense.
 But recently I came across an almost perfect reason to do so.
-I rebuilt a dumbed down version to illustrate the issue and how the portal helped solve the UX proplem.
+I rebuilt a dumbed down version to illustrate the issue and how the portal helped solve the UX problem.

 Here's what our _Window Portal_ Messenger app will do: